-Over the past few weeks, Hindus, their homes, cars and Hindu temples in Leicester have been deliberately targeted and attacked.
-Violent attacks and vandalism of homes by Islamist mobs over 3 consecutive nights on the 4th, 5th and 6th of September, have left the Hindu community in Leicester afraid for their safety.
-What followed were two weeks of fake cases being filed against largely innocent Hindus by radical Islamists, rumours spread on social media and violence incited against Hindus in Leicester.
-At least nine (likely more) Hindu families have felt the need to leave their homes due to the repeated attacks.
-Saturday 17th September was another dark night where Hindus were attacked, leaving many injured.
-On Sunday 18th September, Hindu businesses were attacked and around twelve cars were reportedly damaged.
+From late August to late September 2022, Hindus, their homes, cars and Hindu temples in Leicester were targeted and attacked by Islamist mobs.
+Violent attacks and vandalism of homes over 3 consecutive nights on the 4th, 5th and 6th of September 2022 left the Hindu community in Leicester afraid for their safety.
+What followed were two weeks of false narratives and disinformation being filed against innocent Hindus by radical Islamists.
+Rumours were spread on social media, and violence was incited against Hindus in Leicester.
+At least nine (likely more) Hindu families felt the need to leave their homes due to the repeated attacks.
+Saturday, 17th September 2022, was another dark night where Hindus were attacked, including the Shivalaya Hindu temple, leaving many injured.
+On Sunday, 18th September, Hindu businesses were attacked, and around twelve cars were reportedly damaged.

-Status as of now (02/10/2022): A few Hindu families are yet to return to their homes.
-Hindus have removed religious symbols from their homes, cars and properties.
-People are afraid to wear any religious symbols like Kalava or Tilak.
-Hindus who attempted to bring the truth out via the media and expose the radical Islamists have received threats.
-On one Twitter thread, it is reported that school children showing sympathy for the Hindu victims in the Leicester riots are being targeted and harassed.
-[1]
+Hindus had removed religious symbols from their homes, cars and properties to avoid being targets.
+People were afraid to wear any religious symbols, such as the Kalava or the Tilak-Chandlo.
+Hindus who attempted to bring the truth out via the media and expose the radical Islamists received threats.

 False Story 2: Hindus on the rampage – ‘Muslim man’ attacked